LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-4-testing-and-fuzzing.md

 Notice that we no longer require the `Status` field.
 This is because we no longer need to specify the result, as the Go library does that for us!

-Adding a new test case is pretty simple;
+Adding a new test case is pretty simple, we just need the inputs and the test is ready to go;

 ```diff
 tests := []test{